CyberFlameGO/svnpython/Doc/library/functions.rst

 .. function:: compile(source, filename, mode[, flags[, dont_inherit]])

-   Compile the *source* into a code or AST object.
+   Compile the *source* into a code object.
 Code objects can be executed by an :keyword:`exec` statement or evaluated by a call to :func:`eval`.
-   *source* can either be a string or an AST object.
-Refer to the :mod:`ast` module documentation for information on how to work with AST objects.

-   The *filename* argument should give the file from which the code was read;
-   pass some recognizable value if it wasn't read from a file (``'<string>'`` is commonly used).

-   The *mode* argument specifies what kind of code must be compiled; it can be ``'exec'`` if *source* consists of a sequence of statements, ``'eval'`` if it consists of a single expression, or ``'single'`` if it consists of a single interactive statement (in the latter case, expression statements that evaluate to something other than ``None`` will be printed).
+The *filename* argument should give the file from which the code was read; pass some recognizable value if it wasn't read from a file (``'<string>'`` is commonly used).
+The *mode* argument specifies what kind of code must be compiled; it can be ``'exec'`` if *source* consists of a sequence of statements, ``'eval'`` if it consists of a single expression, or ``'single'`` if it consists of a single interactive statement (in the latter case, expression statements that evaluate to something else than ``None`` will be printed).

+   When compiling multi-line statements, two caveats apply: line endings must be represented by a single newline character (``'\n'``), and the input must be terminated by at least one newline character.
+If line endings are represented by ``'\r\n'``, use the string :meth:`replace` method to change them into ``'\n'``.

-   The optional arguments *flags* and *dont_inherit* control which future statements (see :pep:`236`) affect the compilation of *source*.
+   The optional arguments *flags* and *dont_inherit* (which are new in Python 2.2) control which future statements (see :pep:`236`) affect the compilation of *source*.
 If neither is present (or both are zero) the code is compiled with those future statements that are in effect in the code that is calling compile.
    If the *flags* argument is given and *dont_inherit* is not (or is zero) then the future statements specified by the *flags* argument are used in addition to those that would be used anyway.
 If *dont_inherit* is a non-zero integer then the *flags* argument is it -- the future statements in effect around the call to compile are ignored.

    Future statements are specified by bits which can be bitwise ORed together to specify multiple statements.
 The bitfield required to specify a given feature